tauraigombera/charity-donations/README.md

 ### Documentation

-You may find out about the documentation [here](https://github.com/...Usecases.md)
+You may find out about the project in the documentation [here](https://github.com/tauraigombera/charity-donations/tree/main/Docs)

 ## Technologies